Lewis MacKenzie

 Lewis Wharton MacKenzie CM, MSC, OOnt, CD (born 30 April 1940) is a Canadian retired major general, author and media commentator.
 MacKenzie is known for establishing and commanding Sector Sarajevo as part of the United Nations Protection Force (UNPROFOR) in the former Yugoslavia in 1992.
 MacKenzie was criticized for his role in the Somalia Affair and for Canada's peacekeeping failures in Bosnia.
 He was later a vocal opponent of NATO's involvement in the Kosovo War.

 Biography

-MacKenzie was born in Truro, Nova Scotia, the son of Eugene and Shirley MacKenzie (nee Wharton.)
+MacKenzie was born in Truro, Nova Scotia, the son of Eugene and Shirley MacKenzie (nee Wharton).
 He was raised in nearby Princeport.
 He is named after his great uncle, Liverpool, Nova Scotia schooner captain Lewis Wharton.
-MacKenzie's forefather Israel Wharton fought as a United Empire Loyalist in the American Revolutionary War, taking part in the Battle of Waxhaws, before he subsequently settled in the Liverpool area.
+MacKenzie's forefather Israel Wharton fought as a United Empire Loyalist in the American Revolutionary War.

 Military career

 MacKenzie enlisted with The Queen's Own Rifles of Canada and was commissioned in 1960.
 During his Canadian army career, MacKenzie served nine years in West Germany with NATO forces and had nine peacekeeping tours of duty with the United Nations in six different mission areas – the Gaza Strip (1963 and 1964), Cyprus (1965,1971 and 1978), Vietnam, Egypt, Central America (1990–91, commanding the United Nations Observer Mission) and the former Yugoslavia (1992–1993).

 Between peacekeeping missions MacKenzie served as an instructor at the Canadian Forces Command and Staff College (1979–82) and as director of army training at St. Hubert, Que.
 (1983–85).
 As commander of the Canadian Forces Base in Gagetown, N.B.
 (1988–90) he was responsible for training officers at the Combat Training Centre.
 In 1985, he was appointed director of Combat-Related Employment for Women and, in 1991, he was appointed deputy commander of the Canadian Army's Land Force Central Area.

 Following his return from the Balkans in October 1992, MacKenzie was appointed commander of the army in Ontario.
 He retired from the Canadian Forces in 1993, after a 33-year career.

 He was the first Canadian, military or civilian, to be awarded a second Meritorious Service Cross.
 The second was Brigadier-General Guy Laroche in October 2010.